pakkinlau/scene_graph_benchmark_nvidia/README.md

-# scene_graph_benchmark_nvidia
+# Scene Graph Benchmark with NVIDIA PyTorch Container

-This repository provides a **November-2024-reworked** implementation of the Scene Graph Benchmark Docker container definition, aimed at tasks like scene graph generation, object detection, and relationship detection.
-The current implementation is based on NVIDIA's PyTorch container with GPU acceleration, ensuring compatibility with CUDA and cuDNN.
+This repository provides a **Scene Graph Benchmark implementation** reworked in **November 2024**, leveraging NVIDIA's PyTorch NGC container for GPU-accelerated tasks like scene graph generation, object detection, and relationship detection.

+The new setup ensures compatibility with modern libraries, development tools (e.g., VS Code), and the latest CUDA-enabled hardware.
+It resolves previous issues with outdated base images and unmaintained dependencies, offering a streamlined workflow for researchers and developers.

 > Note: While we are actively working on a research project involving this package, further details regarding our lab and research focus will be shared at a later date.